augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_ldos_silver_np.md

 ## Setting physical properties

-Now let's set the parameters of the system, as well as the variables where the LDOS will be stored.
+Now let us set the parameters of the system, as well as the variables in which the LDOS will be stored.

 ```julia
 # physical properties